FC Baník Prievidza

 FC Baník Prievidza is a Slovak football club, playing in the town of Prievidza.
-Between 1993 and 2000, Prievidza played in the highest level of Slovak football, the Corgoň liga.
+In 1993–2000, the club played in the highest level of Slovak football, the Slovak First Football League.

 Following the 2006–07 season, HFK Prievidza was promoted to the Slovak First League (second level of Slovak football).
 The club finished in 6th place for the 2007–08 season.
 Beginning with the 2008–09 season, the club changed its name to FK Mesto Prievidza.
 In 2009–10, the club withdrew from the Slovak First League.